On the Capacity of MISO Optical Intensity Channels With Per-Antenna Intensity Constraints: Conditions for Decomposability and Equivalent Capacity Expressions

 \begin{remark} { In the constructive proof of Theorem~\ref{main}, a decomposition method~\eqref{eq:112}, called \textit{greedy decomposition}, is provided to generate a comonotonic random vector $\mathbf{X}^{\rm c}$ satisfying $\mathbf{X}^{\rm c}\in [0,1]^{\nt}$, $\mathbb{E}\left[\mathbf{X}^{\rm c}\right]=\bm{\alpha}$ and $S=\trans{\mathbf{h}}\mathbf{X}^{\rm c}$.
-A more detailed description of decomposition algorithms as well as signaling issues are postponed into Sec.~\ref{sec: signaling}.
+A more detailed description of decomposition algorithms as well as the signaling procedure is postponed until Sec.~\ref{sec: signaling}.
 The lack of knowledge of the greedy decomposition will not impede the reader in understanding our capacity results.

 We also point out that} the greedy decomposition is just one type of the comonotonic decomposition.
 For an $(\mathbf{h},\bm{\alpha})$-decomposable random variable, there may exist other decompositions.
 Suppose the inputs $X_1,\cdots,X_{\nt}$ are independent, log-concave and satisfy {intensity} constraints (\ref{eqn:ecc}), e.g., each $X_k$ being a truncated exponential distribution.
 Then we can rewrite the equivalent input $S=\trans{\mathbf{h}}\mathbf{X}$ as $S=\trans{\mathbf{h}}\mathbf{W}$ with $W_k=g_k(S)$ for $k\in {\left[\nt\right]}$, where the functions $g_k(s)$ are given by